bestxym/academic-kickstart/content/publication/EPSR1/index.md

 +++
-title = "Online Coherence Identification Using Dynamic Time Warping for Controlled Islanding" date = 2018-06-29T00:00:00 draft = false
+title = "A game-theoretic study of load redistribution attack and defense in power systems" date = 2018-06-29T00:00:00 draft = false